JaredBake/startup/notes.md

 I leanred that the readme.md file was all caps.

-The website IP address for startup is 34.232.133.172
+The elastic IP address for startup is 34.232.133.172

-I made it out to be an elastic so it should not change until I change it.
+ssh -i C:\Users\18jab\CS260\Production.pem ubuntu@bakecs260.click

-ssh -i C:\Users\18jab\CS260\Production.pem ubuntu@34.232.133.172
+Deploy Files Command: ./deployFiles.sh -k ../production.pem -h bakecs260.click -s startup

 3rd party server is when I get info from another website and use it in mine